 Kubrick now overlaying the hall outside Room 237 with Dick's sun room in his home in Miami, we've a crossfade of Jack exiting the hallway into Dick's Miami apartment.
 See in the below images how Jack's arm is left extending into the hall as he exits and how it overlaps perfectly a plant in a rear room in Dick's apartment.
 Once we notice it, that plant becomes Jack's arm.
 It is as if Jack is still present in Dick's apartment.
 And the bright light behind Jack, in the hotel's hall, is replaced by the lamp in the rear room of Dick's place.

-Note also that the doors to room 237, with the crossfade, overlay Dick's bar and thus the "spirits" kept within, creating a link with the bar in the Gold Room and Jack's shining there.
+Note also that the doors to Room 237, with the crossfade, overlay Dick's bar and thus the "spirits" kept within, creating a link with the bar in the Gold Room and Jack's shining there.
 We see to the left, above Dick's bar, the mounted head of a mountain goat, a ram, another link to the mountain lodge and as well to the mounted animal heads in the Colorado Lounge which are to either side of the great fire place beneath the rainbow painting.
 In the goat we may also have Pan, the son of Dionysus, lord of alcohol.
 In the goat's head may be suggested the sacrificial ram that took the place of Isaac.

-Dick, in the dark sun room of his nice Miami home, in his pajamas, makes a phone call to the hotel, but it can't be completed as dialed for in the Saturday section we had the phone lines as down, for which reason Wendy had called the forest rangers on the lodge's ham radio.
+Dick, in the dark sun room of his nice Miami home, in his pajamas, makes a phone call to the hotel, but it can't be completed as dialed for in the Saturday section we had the phone lines as down, for which reason Wendy had called the forest rangers on the lodge's two-way radio.

 330 MS Wendy in Suite 3.
 (1:16:49)